The MFA program is 2 years and 60 credits (15 credits per semester over 4 semesters).

 Students choose open elective courses to meet their individual MFA curriculum goals.
 Internships may be used to fulfill this requirement.

-MFA students are required to take a three-credit Introduction to Critical Theory course.
+Students are required to take a three-credit Introduction to Critical Theory course which covers History/Theory/Criticism (HTC).
+These are crucial areas of study for MFA candidates.

 Departments across the university offer a diverse range of international exchange programs.
 These take place during the semester, winter recess and summer.
 If you are interested in participating in an exchange, please consult with the Director of Graduate Studies about the program you are interested in.